anweshkg/FlightStatusSystem/README.md

    npm install
    ```

-4. Set up environment variables for both frontend and backend (refer to `.env.example` files in each directory).
+4. Set up environment variables for both frontend and backend (refer to `env.txt` files in each directory on dev branch).

 5. Start the development servers:
    - Frontend: `npm run dev` in the `frontend` directory